-The latest independent unemployment forecasts have now reverted to show unemployment rates fairly flat throughout the period and no longer expecting an increase to 4.9% in 2028 - broadly similar to the previous May forecast.
+The latest independent unemployment forecasts have now reverted to show unemployment rates fairly flat but increasing throughout the period - broadly similar to the previous August forecast.

-CPI inflation remains close to target (now 1.7%, down from 2.2% the previous month and well below the peak of 11.1%).
-Electricity wholesale prices increased though late July and early August, prompting OFGEM to announce an increase in the price cap from 1st October, but then decreased relatively sharply and had reduced back down to where they were in April, although they have increased again slightly in recent weeks.
-Over the next couple of months, wholesale electricity prices are likely to remain relatively stable and unless there are further shocks then they may approach historic levels next year.
+CPI inflation remains close to target (now 2.3%, up from 1.7% the previous month and well below the peak of 11.1%).
+Electricity wholesale prices remain volatile and timing of OFEGM announcements is likely to continue to be a significant factor in whether prices go up or down for consumers and businesses.
+There is potential for prices to approach historic levels next year, but they are currently increasing.
 The BoE continue to be wary of "second order effects", in particular the levels of wage awards, especially within the services sector, with a view that CPI will only briefly remain close to target before increasing again.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
 Although indications from the BoE are that rates are now decreasing from the peak, they have been at pains to point out that base rates will come down much slower than they went up.
 Concerns remain that rates were raised too far and too fast, damaging UK growth, but the central bank are currently in no mood to lower rates significantly in the immediate future.
 Thankfully the dangers of secondary effects that are harmful to growth going forward also now appear to have been recognised.